EnumeratedDev/bpm/README.md

 ```sh
 bpm install /path/to/package.bpm
 ```
-You can also use the package name directly if using repositories
+You can also use the package name directly if using databases
 ```sh
 bpm install package_name
 ```